 I’ll argue that there is an alternative, much more generative way of thinking about and making with design, one that is committed to a relational becoming.
 This is an idea of relations that doesn’t reduce design to a practice that is good for the centred human, the human surrounded by tools that mediate or augment interaction.
 Instead, it is to recognise the correspondences, interdependencies, continual attunements and co-makings between diverse entities.
 It is to ask: what it might be to create the conditions for more to happen, what a design would look like that holds open the space for relations to proliferate and much more varied forms of life to come into being.
 This I want to propose is a design for good, a design that is full with the hope of living a larger life together.

-Alex is a sociologist at the Centre for Human Centred Interaction Design.
-With a fasciation in the entanglements between social life and machines, his research ranges from empirical studies of technology in everyday life to speculative design interventions.
-He draws on feminist technoscience to ask questions about the roles human-machine composites play in forms of knowing and being, and how they open up the possibilities for fundamental transformations in society.
+Alex is a sociologist at the Centre for Human Centred Interaction Design, at City, University of London.
+With a fascination for the entanglements between social life and machines, his research ranges from empirical studies of technology in everyday life to speculative design interventions.
+He draws on feminist technoscience to ask questions about the roles human-machine composites play in forms of knowing and being, and how they open up possibilities for fundamental transformations in society.